studsio/core/doc/Spi.md

     resp := spi.transfer(data)
     spi.close

-Once you are finished with a pin, call [close][close] to free the backing native process.
+Once you are finished with a port, call [close][close] to free the backing native process.